bkesterbyld/maroon-potato/src/pages/index.md

       #### Save your brain for high level work

-      Above is a global computing network that replaces databases, backend coding, app servers, containers, DevOps and scores of low level tasks.
+      Above is a global computing network that replaces databases, backend coding and infrastructure.
+It's API-first, so it's easy to get existing data into Above, process it, and send it back out to your apps and features.
 The experience is no code and fast, freeing you to focus on interfaces, client logic and other high level work.
     actions: []
     video_embed_html: ''
     media_position: top